Personal Injury Accident FAQ

 - Do Not Admit Fault: Do not sign anything without consulting an attorney.

 - Notify Your Insurance Company.

 - Find an experienced attorney.
-Most personal injury lawyers offer free initial consultations, and charge no fee unless they accept your case and negotiate a settlement or win a lawsuit on your behalf.
+Most personal injury traffic accident lawyers offer free initial consultations, and charge no fee unless they accept your case and negotiate a settlement or win a lawsuit on your behalf.

 You should see a doctor within three days, but ideally immediately.

 Aside from the fact that serious injuries may be hard to detect after an accident, delaying medical treatment could hurt your case.

 If you were injured by a negligent driver, your can strengthen your claim by having a medical exam immediately after the accident.